phiwakonkem/Run-Off-Tracker/README.md

 # Xitus Legacy Portfolio Run-Off Tracker

-A dashboard for portfolio managers and actuaries to monitor the financial contraction of discontinued insurance books over time, built for the Xitus Insurance take-home assignment.
+A dashboard for portfolio managers and actuaries to monitor the financial contraction of discontinued insurance books over time.

 ## The problem